 When a customer bought a game they just didn’t enjoy, Blizzard games was under no obligation to offer a refund.
 However, they decided to play fair and help their customer out, resulting in a great experience for their user, as well as Blizzard getting a boost to their reputation.
 Note the positive tone of the reply, as well as the personal touches, such as using the customer’s name and adding a smiley emoji.
 The email also clearly states what is happening and all the customer’s queries are answered as well.

-Exercises which you can do to improve your communication skills include writing mock emails and getting feedback about them from someone more experienced.
-Another thing you can consider is to analyze other pieces of content which your company has created to understand the overall tone which your company aims for.
+Exercises that you can do to improve your communication skills include writing mock emails and getting feedback about them from someone more experienced.
+Another thing you can consider is to analyze other pieces of content that your company has created to understand the overall tone which your company aims for.

-As important as it is for your employees to be able to deal with customers, it is of equal necessity for them to have an excellent rapport amongst themselves.
-This can be done through games and exercises which can help connect them to their fellow team members.
+As important as it is for your employees to assist customers, it’s equally important for them to have excellent rapport amongst their teammates.
+A best practice for this is to implement games and exercises which can help agents connect with fellow team members.

 Do you have any other ideas to share with us?
 Do let us know!